Love one another as I have loved you’ (John 13: 34-35) helping each other to reach for the stars.

 Claire Buckingham

-Committee(s): Chair of School Improvement Committee
+Committee(s): Chair of Resources Committee

-Area(s) of Responsibility: Development Governor, Maths
+Area(s) of Responsibility: Development Governor, Health & Safety, GDPR

-I was appointed as a Foundation Governor of the school in October 2018 following my son joining the reception class.
+I was first appointed as a Foundation Governor of the school in October 2018 following my son joining the reception class.
 My husband and I found ourselves very excited about this school following our walk around and we could clearly see how passionate the leaders of the school were, not only about each child’s learning but also their wellbeing and social development.

 I have always felt strongly that a child should be encouraged to reach their own full potential and I believe this happens both in school, at home and in the wider community.
 I look forward to supporting the school in achieving its goals and developing its children.